 Marine Drive Interchange Area Management Plan

-The Oregon Department of Transportation is working on the Marine Drive Interchange Area Management Plan (IAMP) in conjunction with the City of Portland and the Columbia River Crossing (CRC) project.
-The CRC project will build a new I-5 bridge between Oregon and Washington, extend light rail to Vancouver, and improve seven interchanges.
-The Marine Drive IAMP will address the transportation, safety, and land use issues associated with changes to the Marine Drive Interchange.
+The Oregon Department of Transportation developed the Marine Drive Interchange Area Management Plan (IAMP) in conjunction with the City of Portland and the Columbia River Crossing (CRC) project.
+The CRC project had planned to build a new I-5 bridge between Oregon and Washington, extend light rail to Vancouver, and improve seven interchanges.
+The Marine Drive IAMP addressed the transportation, safety, and land use issues associated with changes to the Marine Drive Interchange.
 A second IAMP has also been developed for the Hayden Island Interchange.

 The purpose of an IAMP is to ensure safe and efficient operations between connecting roadways, protect the function of the interchange, and minimize the need for future major interchange improvements.
 It is required for any new or significantly reconstructed interchange (OAR 734-051-0155.6).
 Because new interchanges are very costly, state and local governments, as well as citizens, have an interest in ensuring interchanges function as intended for as long as possible, while still supporting planned land use.